 Coroner Simms, who issued death certificates to all the victims of the fire, spelled the name as “Sidney Evans”.
 The certificate of death shows the place of burial as The Green-Wood Cemetery.
 According to the official cemetery records, Sidney Evans’ remains were interred on December 9, 1876, in the mass grave along with 102 unidentified victims.
 However, his surname on that day was recorded incorrectly as “Lewes or Luers.”
 It is probable that on this cold December day the funeral director’s penmanship faltered from writing numerous of documents for each victim brought to the cemetery; the person transcribing this information likely misspelled the surname “Evans.”
 There is no other explanation, as no other person’s remains with the given name “Sidney” were interred on that day.

 On December 10, 1876, the New York Times reported that “After the eleven unrecognized bodies had been removed it was found that two identified bodies were still at the Morgue, one of these was the body of Sidney Evans, the colored young man who was identified on Thursday, and whose friends could not afford to bury him.”
 This explains why he was buried among the unidentified in a common grave purchased by the City of Brooklyn, but this report also hints at a possibility that Sidney Evans did not have any close family in Brooklyn, or in the New York area.
-Could it be that he was not actually “Native of New York” as his death certificate stated?
+Perhaps, his origins lie outside of modern New York City.